 Zurich’s approach to proactively address environmental, social and governance factors as part of our day-to-day business activity supports several of the United Nations Sustainable Development Goals (SDGs).

 Sustainalytics is a global leader in ESG and Corporate Governance research and ratings.
-As of July 2018, Zurich was rated in the 94th percentile among insurance companies assessed by Sustainalytics.
+As of September 2019, Zurich’s relative position was Leader and was rated in the 98th percentile among insurance companies assessed by Sustainalytics.

 UNEP FI Principles for Sustainable Insurance